Sulayman ibn Abd al-Wahhab: Major works and opposition to Wahhabism

 Therefore, many of the tribal chiefs, scholars of the country and the commoners refrained from following the Wahhabi Movement, and adherence to the doctrine of the Sunnis and the community, as well as the strength of opinion and the argument of Sulayman, which he presented in his letters and the sincerity of what he conveyed from the opinions and actions had a great impact in deterring the potential followers.
-He made them review themselves, and all the neutral researchers and followers with the exception of the Wahhabi followers admitted that Sheikh Suleiman was - like his father - one of the fiercest opponents of the Wahhabi division, before its appearance to the public and even after its spread.
+He made them review themselves, and all the neutral researchers and followers with the exception of the Wahhabi followers admitted that Sheikh Suleiman was one of the fiercest opponents of the Wahhabi division, before its appearance to the public and even after its spread.
 But after the Wahhabi Movement progressed and his brother Muhammad insisted on proceeding with his goal, Sulayman initiated his response through these letters that were collected later in a printed book, where Suleiman set out to criticize and refute that movement to sceptical Muslims explain the flaws of the movement, and to disavow its beliefs and warn against the actions of its followers and deter their actions.
-Many of the Najd sheikhs and their scholars responded to Muhammad ibn Abd al-Wahhab and opposed his movement.
+Many of the Najdi sheikhs and their scholars responded to Muhammad ibn Abd al-Wahhab and opposed his movement.